-- · Send alerts to your SIEM solution. - Use your FortiGate Fabric integration to isolate the compromised endpoint from the network. - Deploy more decoys on the isolated segment to keep monitoring the compromised endpoint.
+- Send alerts to your SIEM solution. - Use your FortiGate Fabric integration to isolate the compromised endpoint from the network.
+FortiDeceptor offers more fabric connectors for isolation. - Deploy more decoys on the isolated segment to keep monitoring the compromised endpoint.

 Lateral movement based on Mimikatz / PTH